Nicholas-Bay/pds-ca1/README.md

-# pds-ca1
+# Programming for Data Science CA1
-Programming for Data Science
+This repository is jupyter python code for my project